-So read on for our guide on how to work from home in 2020.
-Or see our work from home workstation solutions here.
+So read on for our guide on how to work from home.
+Or see our work-from-home workstation solutions here.

 Technology is the perfect answer to how to work from home.
 Digital tools connect us in every facet of our lives, so it should come as no surprise it’s changing the way we work.
 What was once a very expensive long-distance phone call is now a free video chat.
 And the painfully slow process of sending a package by courier has been fully replaced with instantly shareable cloud storage and messaging.
 We can now work with anyone anywhere in real-time.

 Telecommuting.
 Remote work.
 Working from home.
 These aren’t corporate buzzwords or the empty promises of shady “friends” on social media.
-They are the new and emerging reality of employment in the 21st century.
-The way we work is changing forever.
+They are the current reality of employment in the 21st century.
+The way we work has changed.

 What Is Remote Work?

 Also sometimes called telecommuting, remote work is any work that is done for a company or employer from a location other than the company itself.
 As a broad term, remote work includes working from home, a coffee shop, or a hotel room.
 Working remotely can be full-time, at fixed times, flexible, or temporary due to special circumstances depending on the needs of either employees or employers.